 In September 2015, the United Nations (UN) General Assembly approved the Agenda 2030 for Sustainable Development with 17 Sustainable Development Goals (SDGs) and more than 169 targets.
 In this new Agenda, the UN acknowledged the important, integral role played by the private sector in achieving sustainable development.

-Our work on SDGs
+Our work at ODS

 In this context, although all the actions taken by the Ebro Group within the scope of its Social Responsibility and Sustainability are related directly or indirectly with the 17 SDGs, we have identified the ones to which we can make the greatest contribution by virtue of the nature of our business activity.